circleci/circleci-docs/jekyll/_cci2/getting-started.md

-1. Commit these changes to your repository and navigate back over to the CircleCI.
+1. Commit these changes to your repository and navigate back over to the CircleCI Pipelines page.
 You should see your CircleCI pipeline running.

 1. Click on the running pipeline to view the workflow you have created.
 You should see that two jobs ran (or are currently running!) concurrently.